2017 In Review

-These two quotations portray the positive effect that The RYR-1 Foundation has had on hundreds of individuals and families affected by RYR-1-related diseases, a group of congenital diseases causing muscle weakness with different degrees of disability.
-It is currently untreatable.
+The above quotations portray the positive effect that The RYR-1 Foundation has had on hundreds of individuals and families affected by RYR-1-related diseases, a group of congenital diseases causing muscle impairment with different degrees of disability.
+Unfortunately, as of now, there are no treatments for this rare myopathy.

-The RYR-1 Foundation can cite a wide range of accomplishments in its brief two years of existence.
+Due to the support of many generous donors and the hard work of many volunteers, The RYR-1 Foundation can cite a wide range of accomplishments in its brief three years of existence.
 These include:

-- Individual/Family Outreach: This summer, the Foundation hosted the first ever RYR-1 International Family Conference in Baltimore.
-This was a huge success.
-For this 2.5 day event, there were over 210 attendees, representing 75 affected families from 25 states and six countries.
-For many attendees, this was the first opportunity to meet someone else with their rare condition.
-It was also the first chance for most people to hear lectures and discuss their condition with some of the world’s leading experts in RYR-1.
-Total cost for this invaluable conference was over $100,000, which was provided by a concerned benefactor.
+- Individual/Family Outreach: As you may recall, The RYR-1 Foundation hosted the first ever RYR-1 International Family Conference in July 2016, held in Baltimore.
+In October 2017, we announced details of the second RYR-1 International Family Conference, which will take place on July 13-15, 2018 in Pittsburgh, PA.
+For many attendees, this will be the first opportunity to meet someone else with their rare condition.
+It will also be an opportunity for attendees to hear lectures and discuss their condition with some of the world’s leading experts in RYR-1.

 - Education: The RYR-1 Foundation provides educational resources, primarily through our website, to assist both medical and non-medical audiences.
-For undiagnosed and recently diagnosed individuals/families, the lack of easily accessible information had previously been a source of confusion and anxiety.
+The resources include reproduction of important articles from the medical literature as well as numerous online lectures.
+I am particularly proud of an online interview we did in October 2017 with Dr. Sheila Riazi, an internationally recognized expert in Malignant Hyperthermia (MH); MH is a potentially fatal reaction to general anesthesia known to occur in individuals with RYR1 mutations.
+For undiagnosed and recently diagnosed individuals/families and their physicians, the lack of easily accessible information had previously been a source of confusion and anxiety.

 With sincere gratitude,